 - Doulichion with its many inhabitants, fertile and large, situated south of the ancient Bay

-- Krounoi (the “Sources” at the seaside) well situated for a short visit on the sandy beach
+- Krounoi (the “Sources” at the seaside) well situated for a short visit to the sandy beach

 - Chalkis as copper/bronze export site in El Rocio